ConsenSysMesh/stow-js/README.md

 Linnia.util.encrypt(pubKeyTo, plaintext)
 ```

-Encrypts a message..
+Encrypts a message.

 ### Parameters

-1. `String` - The public key to encrypt the data to (64 bytes)
+1. `String` - The public key to encrypt the data
 1. `String` - The plaintext data

 ### Returns